Brownsea Island is situated just offshore from Poole in Dorset, and was home to the first experimental camp led by Baden-Powell in 1907.

 Use the Visit Winchester website for information on Winchester.

-If you have any questions about the Trips and Outings at Eurocamp18 or about the event itself then please use our Questions page or contact the Activities Team direct and the organising team will do their best to help.
+If you have any questions about the Trips and Outings at Eurocamp18 or about the event itself then please use our Questions page or contact the Trips Team direct and the organising team will do their best to help.

 Please remember though that the team are all volunteers like you so it may take a few days to get an answer to your question(s).